netdata/netdata/packaging/building-native-packages-locally.md

 Hub with the image name `netdata/package-builders`, and tagged using the name and version of the distribution (with the tag corresponding to the suffix on the associated Dockerfile).

-The build code has two specific requirements when run:
+The build code expects the following requirements to be met:

 - It expects the source tree it should build from to be located at `/netdata`, and expects that said source tree is clean (no artifacts left over from previous builds).